How to Prevent Mesothelioma Cancer

 - Automotive repair (brakes and clutches may contain asbestos)

 Another important way to prevent mesothelioma is to eliminate “friable” or crumbling, flaking asbestos in your home.
-Older homes may well contain materials with asbestos, and if you suspect that there is asbestos in your home, you can have a sample of the building material tested in a laboratory.
+Older homes may well contain materials with asbestos, and if you suspect that there is asbestos in your home, you can have a sample of the building material tested in a laboratory as a necessary step toward mesothelioma prevention.
 Look in a phone directory under “asbestos removal” for a place to start.
 It’s possible to safely remove asbestos from your home by yourself, but it’s not easy; your best bet may be to hire a certified asbestos abatement/removal contractor.

 Some schools, libraries, office buildings, theaters, and other public buildings that were constructed before the 1980s have asbestos components.
-Asbestos that is in place and not disturbed is not thought to present a risk of mesothelioma cancer, but if you suspect that any of a building’s components (such as ceiling tiles or plumbing insulation) are becoming friable and dangerous, bring it to the attention of city authorities.
+Asbestos that is in place and not disturbed is not thought to present a risk of mesothelioma cancer.
+However, if you suspect that any of a building’s components (such as ceiling tiles or plumbing insulation) are becoming friable and dangerous, bring it to the attention of city authorities.
 Many municipalities have already begun campaigns to rid their aging schools of asbestos.
+Many people want to know how to prevent lung cancer and mesothelioma.
+Because asbestos can be inhaled and can affect multiple parts of the body, asbestos avoidance and removal is an important step.

 Find Out More about How to Prevent Mesothelioma Cancer